Homemade Filter

 By Marilyn Miller

-This filter has had several versions over the years, but the current version has been the most effective and easy to manage in that it is light enough to be pulled out of the pond by one person and needs little attention during the summer months.
-It services a 1400 gallon garden pond that is stocked with lilies and several varieties of goldfish.
-The filter goes into the pond in spring when the water temperature is around 55 degrees and it is removed in the fall when the water temperature drops to the same level.
+This filter has had several versions over the years, but the current version is the most effective and easy to manage in that it is light enough to be pulled out of the pond by one person and needs little attention during the summer months.
+It services up to a 1400 gallon garden pond that is stocked with lilies and several varieties of goldfish.
+The filter can go into the pond in spring when the water temperature is around 55 degrees and be removed in the fall when the water temperature drops to the same level or it can be left in the pond over the winter if you continue to run your pump.
+The filter should be cleaned and the air conditioning filter material replaced annually.

 The filter provides both mechanical and biological filtration.
-The furnace filter material helps keep debris from reaching the pump and the lava rock acts as a habitat for good bacteria providing biological filtration.
+The air conditioning filter material helps keep debris from reaching the pump and the lava rock acts as a habitat for good bacteria providing biological filtration.

 Materials

-Materials for building the filter The materials needed to construct the filter are a plastic file crate, 2 sheets of biodegradeable blue furnace filter material and some lava rock.
+Materials for building the filter The materials needed to construct the filter are a plastic file crate, 2 sheets of plastic biodegradeable blue or green air conditioner filter material and some lava rock.
 The crate can be purchased almost anywhere.
-The furnace filter material is available at Wal-Mart, Lowes, and other places that sell furnace filters.
+The furnace filter material is available at Wal-Mart, Lowes, and other places that sell air conditioning filters.
 Be sure to buy BIODEGRADEABLE filter material, not fiber glass.

 Preparation